dimsemenov/Magnific-Popup/README.md

 ## Build

-To compile Magnific Popup by yourself:
+To compile Magnific Popup by yourself, first of make sure that you have [Node.js](http://nodejs.org/), [Grunt.js](https://github.com/cowboy/grunt), [Ruby](http://www.ruby-lang.org/) and [Jekyll](https://github.com/mojombo/jekyll/) installed, then:

 1) Copy repository

 	git clone https://github.com/dimsemenov/Magnific-Popup.git

-2) Install grunt globally (if you haven't yet)

-	npm install -g grunt-cli

-3) Go inside Magnific Popup folder and install Node dependencies
+2) Go inside Magnific Popup folder that you fetched and install Node dependencies

 	cd Magnific-Popup && npm install

-4) Make sure you that you have grunt installed by testing:

-	grunt -version

-5) Now simply run `grunt` to generate JS and CSS in folder `dist` and site in folder `_site/`.
+3) Now simply run `grunt` to generate JS and CSS in folder `dist` and site in folder `_site/`.

 	grunt

+Optionally:

-(Optionally run `grunt watch` to automatically regenerate `_site` when you change files in `src/` or in `website/`).
+- Run `grunt watch` to automatically rebuild script when you change files in `src/` or in `website/`.
+- If you don't have and don't want to install Jekyll, run `grunt nosite` to just build JS and CSS files related to popup in `dist/`.

 ## License